wyswilson/inven3s/README.md

 There's minimal configuration required and the main ones are in:
 - conf.ini in /api where details about the MySQL instance, etc are stored
 - and the respective .js files in /webapp/src for the API host address, e.g., https://inven3s.xyz

+The schema for the tables in the MySQL DB is in the file /dbschema.sql